 The Four Seasons Resort Bora Bora is situated on Bora Bora’s coral atoll.

 It features enormous beachfront villa estates and overwater bungalow style suites, designed with indigenous artwork and thatched roofs.

 The luxury resort also incorporates four restaurants that provide diverse culinary experiences.
 Additionally, the resort offers other facilities, such as a tennis court, lagoon sanctuary, and different water sports.

 The St. Regis Bora Bora is set on 44 acres of land, with a pristine lagoon, white beaches, and Mount Otemanu as its backdrop.
 It has beautiful beach garden villas and overwater bungalows.

-You can choose to eat at one of four St. Regis Bora Bora’s restaurants, including the resort’s trademark fine-dining restaurant, Lagoon by Jean-Georges.
-Every guest has access to a butler service (you can make a request prior to arrival).
+You can eat at one of four St. Regis Bora Bora’s restaurants, including the resort’s trademark fine-dining restaurant, Lagoon by Jean-Georges.
+Every guest has access to a butler service (you can request it before arrival).

 You will also find swimming pools, various beautiful beaches, and a naturally filtered private lagoonarium with a brilliant assortment of tropical species.
 To add to the experience, the Clarins Miri Miri Spa is set on a secluded islet inside the lagoonarium.

 Conrad Bora Bora Nui is a lush tropical paradise with an extensive white sand beach in Bora Bora, situated in a lagoon of black lava rock and clear blue waters.
 It has several villas and suites, including over-water villas and two Presidential overwater bungalows on a private island.